Line 40500 – Federal foreign tax credit

 Filing a paper return

-Attach your completed Form T2209 and documents, such as official receipts that show the foreign taxes that you paid and a note showing your calculations.
+Attach to your paper return your completed Form T2209 and documents, such as official receipts that show the foreign taxes that you paid and a note showing your calculations.
 If you paid taxes to the United States, attach your W-2 information slip, U.S.1040 return, U.S. tax account transcript, and any other supporting documents that apply.

 If any of your documents are in a language other than English or French, the CRA needs a copy of the original documents written in the foreign language with an acceptable English or French translation.

-To be acceptable, the signatory’s name has to be printed, in the Latin alphabet, and the translation has to meet one of the following conditions:
+To be acceptable, the signatory’s name must be printed in the Latin alphabet and the translation must meet one of the following conditions:

 Note